xbeat/Machine-Learning/README.md

 Introduction to Dimensionality Reduction

 Dimensionality reduction is a crucial technique in data science for simplifying complex datasets while preserving essential information.
 It helps in visualizing high-dimensional data, reducing computational costs, and mitigating the curse of dimensionality.

+## Demystifying the Confusion Matrix

+Understanding Confusion Matrix Fundamentals

+A confusion matrix is a fundamental tool in machine learning that evaluates binary classification performance by organizing predictions into a 2x2 table.
+It contrasts actual versus predicted values, providing essential metrics for model evaluation through four key components: True Positives, True Negatives, False Positives, and False Negatives.

 ## Introduction to LLM-based Text-to-SQL Integration